hughpyle/ASR33/rpi/README.md

 ```
 sudo systemctl enable getty@ttyACM0.service
 ```
-Now a `reboot` should immediately print the login message.
+Now a `reboot` should immediately print the login message at the console connected to the ttyACM0 device.

 You can see all the getty properties using
 ```